hashicorp/terraform-provider-hcp/docs/resources/aws_transit_gateway_attachment.md

 ### Optional

-- `project_id` (String) The ID of the HCP project where the transit gateway attachment is located.
+- `project_id` (String) The ID of the HCP project where the transit gateway attachment is located."
+If not specified, the project specified in the HCP Provider config block will be used, if configured.
+If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only